-Perfectly sited in a cluster of kopjes, Kusini is a permanent luxury tented camp blended seamlessly into the delicate environment of the predator-rich plains of the Serengeti.
-The surrounding short grass plains provide the setting for the most spectacular natural phenomenon on the continent, the wildebeest migration, during which time the herds amass in the vicinity of the camp for the birthing of their young.
+Perfectly sited in a cluster of rock outcrops, Sanctuary Kusini is a permanent luxury tented camp blended seamlessly into the delicate environment of the predator-rich plains of the Serengeti.
+The surrounding short grass plains provide the setting for the most spectacular natural phenomenon on the continent of Africa, the wildebeest migration.
 Kusini sits exclusively in this remote region of the Serengeti, affording guests the rare opportunity for secluded game drives well away from the usual tourist circuit.

 Day 9 (day-use): Kia Lodge

 Beautifully situated with views of Mt.
-Kilimanjaro, day-use rooms are provided for resting and repacking before your international flight, if you have not reserved the Zanzibar: The Spice Island trip extension.
+Kilimanjaro, day-use rooms are provided for resting and repacking before your international flight, if you have not reserved our Zanzibar: The Spice Island trip extension.